pauldzy/DZ_SWAGGER3/README.md

 # DZ_SWAGGER3
-PLSQL module for the creation, storage and production of Open API 3.0 service definitions.
+PLSQL module for the creation, storage, production and validation of Open API 3.0 service definitions.
 This code is a rewrite of the existing DZ_SWAGGER project which uses the now defunct 2.0 specification.

 Oracle mod_plsql and APEX allow for the exposure as services of as many parameters and data elements that you have procedures and tables to produce.
 A complex dataset may generates hundreds - even thousands - of often changing inputs and outputs for which users must track and comprehend to consume the service.
-Using the [OpenAPI (Swagger) specification](http://swagger.io/specification), service details may be documented and published using JSON or YAML documents.
+Using the [OpenAPI (Swagger) specification](http://swagger.io/specification), a given set of service's details may be documented and published using JSON or YAML documents.
 However managing and generating such documentation may be a large undertaking when the underlying services are ever-expanding and ever-changing.
 As a new service comes online it may use some or even most of the components of existing services.
 This then leads to copy-and-paste nightmares as common elements are updated in one specification and not in others.

 Generally the approach is something along the lines of [SwaggerHub](https://app.swaggerhub.com) which provides a solid and powerful platform for managing, versioning and publishing specifications.
 However, it still can be challenging when a universe of swagger elements needs to be sliced and diced on the fly into different specifications with some elements in common and other separate.